modelscope/FunASR/funasr/runtime/docs/SDK_tutorial_online.md

 --wav-path specifies the audio file to be transcribed, and supports file paths.
 --threa-num sets the number of concurrent send threads, with a default value of 1.
 --is-ssl sets whether to enable SSL certificate verification, with a default value of 1 for enabling and 0 for disabling.
+--hotword: If am is hotword model, setting hotword: *.txt(one hotword perline) or hotwords seperate by space (could be: 阿里巴巴 达摩院)
+--use-itn: whether to use itn, the default value is 1 for enabling and 0 for disabling.
 ```

 ### html-client